WPBeginner

 Step 4.
 Changing Branding and Website Content

 Next, you would want to change the branding and content to make it your own.
-You can do this by going to Appearance » Customize page where you can change the theme settings with a live preview.
+You can do this by going to the Appearance » Customize page to change the theme settings with a live preview.

 Customizing your theme